 Video Game Review: Children of Morta

-With few exceptions, we’ve never really warmed to the roguelike (or lite) genre where progress is typically cast aside upon death.
+With few exceptions, we’ve never really warmed to the roguelike (or lite) genre in which progress is typically cast aside upon death.
 That being said, there was something about Children of Morta, the latest release from developer Dead Mage, that caught our attention so we decided to take the plunge, albeit a good bit after launch due to other commitments.
 Time to find out if it was worth circling back for.

-There are a lot of interesting things about Children of Morta, but arguably its biggest deficiency is that the action isn’t all that compelling even as more and more characters are unlocked.
+There are several interesting things about Children of Morta, but arguably its biggest deficiency is that the action isn’t all that compelling even as more and more characters are unlocked.
 The game does make one very smart decision, however, allowing you to use a button for your base attack or play it like a pseudo twin-stick game as both a ranged and melee fighter.
 We found the sticks to be a much more enjoyable, intuitive way to play, and things wouldn’t have held up nearly as well without that option.

 While the combat isn’t great, that doesn’t mean it’s bad.
 We just would’ve preferred a little more evasion relative to kiting and using AoE attacks to wipe out foes.
-Once you get a feel for how the game approaches enemy encounters odds are you’ll adopt a pretty similar set of tactics whether you’re fighting as a ranged or melee character.
+Once you get a feel for how the game approaches enemy encounters, odds are you’ll adopt a pretty similar set of tactics whether you’re fighting as a ranged or melee character.
 Yes, fighting as an archer does create a different experience than fighting as a monk, but it doesn’t fundamentally change things.
 Given that we’ve always had an affinity for hack n’ slash, your mileage may vary.

 It’s obvious a lot of love and effort went into crafting this game, and it’s impressive how much emotion it manages to convey from its simplistic pixels.
 The Bergeson homestead is probably the highlight in that regard as each time you return from a foray into the dungeons you’ll see the family going about their daily routines.
 Environments and enemy design are solid, though the variety could’ve been better as you’ll face a lot of the same foes throughout.